-Although the stock cannot actually be sold until the SEC declares the registration statement effective, following the initial filing of the registration statement oral offers (other than radio and television broadcasts) to sell the securities are now permitted.
+Although the stock cannot actually be sold until the SEC declares the registration statement effective, following the initial filing of the registration statement, oral offers (other than radio and television broadcasts) to sell the securities are now permitted.
 Telephone calls and face-to-face meetings, such as those with prospective investors during the road show, are thus allowed.

-Written offers during this period are permitted only by means of the preliminary prospectus included in the registration statement or a free writing prospectus meeting certain requirements, as discussed below.
+Other than testing-the-waters communications, written offers during this period are permitted only by means of the preliminary prospectus included in the registration statement or a free writing prospectus meeting certain requirements, as discussed below.
 The marketing effort is designed to comply with these requirements.